 The following photo shows you all the ingredients you will need for this recipe.
 For details on measurements, see the recipe below.

-Ideas for Leftover Shredded Pork
+Ideas for Leftover Cochinita Pibil

 A five pound pork shoulder will generally give you more cochinita pibil than you would need for one dinner.
 There are many delicious ways to use this marinated pulled pork.